 Great contrast for solid dark room performance.

-Very accurate in SDR right out of the box.
+Very accurate in right out of the box.

 The JMGO N3 Ultimate is outstanding for gaming.
 It has extremely low input lag, supports a wide range of resolutions, and includes VRR, so games feel fast and responsive.
-It's also bright, contrasty, and capable of very wide color, so games look vibrant and punchy.
-There are still some quirks: 1080p VRR can get messy near the top of its range, and 4k @ 120Hz is accepted but not displayed perfectly cleanly.
+It's also bright, contrasty, and very colorful in all content, so games look vibrant and punchy.
+There are still some quirks: 1080p VRR can get messy near the top of its range, and 4k @ 120Hz is accepted but not displayed perfectly due to a fine, patterned texture in the projected image.
 Still, for most console and PC gaming, this is one of the strongest gaming projectors we've tested.

 Incredibly bright projector.